 Too hot to handle

-mmertime rolls into Phoenix, Arizona to as much welcoming fanfare as a pimple on prom night.
+Summertime rolls into Phoenix, Arizona with as much welcome as a pimple on prom night.
 While people in other parts of the country head outdoors for picnics and baseball games, Phoenicians hole up in air-conditioned buildings as temperatures soar above 100 degrees F for months at a time.